 Lesion depth assessment.
 To understand the classification for lesion depth assessment, it is important to know how moisture on the tooth surface affects the visibility of a lesion.
 White spot lesions become more opaque in dried dental tissue compared to wet dental tissue because of increased light scattering.
-Typically, non-cavitated lesions that are visible on a wet tooth have penetrated deeply, while a non-cavitated lesion that is only visible after drying has penetrated less deeply into teeth.
+Typically, non-cavitated lesions that are visible on a wet tooth have penetrated deeply, while a non-cavitated lesion that is only visible after drying has penetrated less deeply into the tooth.

-Based on these concepts, Ekstrand et al (1997) presented a visual ranked scoring system for lesion depth assessment that is still commonly used.
-Using no probe, they examined tooth surfaces to devise the following diagnostic levels:
+Based on these concepts, Ekstrand, et al12 suggested a visual, ranked scoring system for lesion depth assessment that is still commonly used.
+Using no probe, they examined tooth surfaces according to the following criteria:

 Lesion activity assessment.
-This is a newer diagnostic method developed by Nyvad et al (1999) that focuses on the surface characteristics of lesions, namely activity as reflected in the surface texture of the lesion, and surface integrity, as indicated by the presence or absence of a cavity or microcavity in the surface.
+This is a newer diagnostic method, developed in 1999 by Nyvad et al,13 that focuses on the surface characteristics of lesions, namely activity as reflected in the surface texture of the lesion, and surface integrity, as indicated by the presence or absence of a cavity or microcavity in the surface.
 The rationale behind the method is that the surface characteristics of enamel change in response to changes in the biofilm covering the tooth surface.
-The diagnostic categories are as follows: active, non-cavitated; active, cavitated; inactive, non-cavitated; inactive, cavitated; filling; filling with active caries; filling with inactive caries.12
+The diagnostic categories are as follows: active, non-cavitated; active, cavitated; inactive, non-cavitated; inactive, cavitated; filling; filling with active caries; filling with inactive caries.

 Recording root-surface caries.
 This is a classification specific to root caries lesions that integrates activity assessment and surface integrity assessment.
 The diagnostic categories are as follows:

 Recording recurrent caries.
 This refers to caries at the margins of restorations, with recurrent caries reflecting the result of unsuccessful plaque control.
-These are typically found on the gingival margins of all classes of restorations, with the exception of class I restorations, which affect pit-and-fissure crevices on occlusal, buccal, and lingual surfaces of posterior teeth and lingual surfaces of anterior teeth.14 Diagnosis is accomplished using the Nyvad criteria in the lesion activity assessment section described previously.
+These are typically found on the gingival margins of all classes of restorations, with the exception of class I restorations, which affect pit-and-fissure crevices on occlusal, buccal, and lingual surfaces of posterior teeth and lingual surfaces of anterior teeth.15 Diagnosis is accomplished using the Nyvad criteria in the lesion activity assessment section described previously.